Immiscible two-phase flow in porous media: a statistical mechanics approach: Phase diagrams

-where $m$ is the mobility and $\beta=1.85\pm0.27$.
-This observation was followed up in a number of papers by different groups, see e.g.\ \cite{rassi2011nuclear,sinha2012effective,yiotis2013blob,aursjo2014film,sinha2017effective,gao2017x,yiotis2019nonlinear,roy2019effective,gao2020pore,zhang2020quantification,fyhn2021rheology,zhang2022nonlinear}.
 The following picture has emerged.
-At very low capillary numbers, the fluid interfaces held in place by the capillary forces essentially do not move (I).
-This corresponds to the continuous pathway picture of Avraam and Payatakes \cite{avraam2006flow}.
+At very low capillary numbers, the fluid interfaces held in place by the capillary forces essentially do not move or move little (I).
+This corresponds to the continuous pathway picture of Avraam and Payatakes \cite{avraam2006flow} and gives rise to a linear relationship between velocity and pressure gradient,

 As the capillary number is increases, the interfaces start moving, thus successively opening more and more flow channels.
 This causes the power law dependency in Equation (\ref{eq6}) (II).
-At high enough capillary number, all the interfaces that potentially may move, are moving and as a consquence the system reverts to a linear relationship between velocity and pressure gradient (III).
+At high enough capillary number, all the interfaces that potentially may move, are moving and as a consequence the system reverts to a linear relationship between velocity and pressure gradient (III), and we find again a linear relationship between fluid velocity and pressure gradient,

 Based on the work of Armstrong et al.\ \cite{armstrong2016role}, Berg et al.\ \cite{berg2026from} split phase I into a phase Ia and a phase Ib.
-They note that before the power law behavior sets in, there is movement of the interfaces.
+They noted that before the power law behavior sets in, there is movement of the interfaces.
 However, fluid transport is still dominated by the channels appearing in continuous path flow.
-They name this phase Ib, and the phase where the interfaces are stuck, phase Ia.
-Gao et al.\ \cite{gao2020pore} describe phase Ib in the following way: ``We observe the onset of dynamics, defined as when there is some intermittency but the Darcy law remains valid."
+They named this phase Ib, and the phase where the interfaces are stuck, phase Ia.
+Gao et al.\ \cite{gao2020pore} described phase Ib in the following way: ``We observe the onset of dynamics, defined as when there is some intermittency but the Darcy law remains valid."
+We summarize the phases Ia through III in Figure \ref{fig2}.

-By mapping a dynamic pore network model \cite{sinha2021fluid} onto a spin model, and using Boltzmann machine learning \cite{meshulam2025statistical}, Sinha et al.\ \cite{sinha2026glassy} could identify a {\it glass transition\/} where the Edwards-Anderson order parameter is zero at the high-capillary number side and larger than one on the low side.
+By mapping a dynamic pore network model \cite{sinha2021fluid} onto a spin model, and using Boltzmann machine learning \cite{meshulam2025statistical}, Sinha et al.\ \cite{sinha2026glassy} could identify a {\it glass transition\/} where the Edwards-Anderson order parameter is zero at the high-capillary number side and larger than one on the low side, see Figure \ref{fig3}.
 Furthermore, the spin-glass susceptibility peaks \cite{binder1986spin} at the transition.
-Remarkably, the transition coincides fully with the transition from linear to power law relation between velocity and pressure gradient, see (\ref{eq6}).
+Remarkably, the transition coincides fully with the transition from linear to power law relation between velocity and pressure gradient Ib $\rightarrow$ II, see Figure \ref{fig2}.
 Phase Ib is therefore a {\it glassy flow state,\/} were there is motion of the interfaces.